WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 Now that we’ve followed the attacker’s full playbook — from clicking the fake Adobe updater to catching a reverse shell and exfiltrating `Passwords.txt` — let’s switch gears and step into the defender’s shoes.

-This next section walks through how security analysts can spot and respond to this kind of behavior using network traffic analysis, autorun entries, and process inspection tools.
+This next section walks through how security analysts can spot and respond to this kind of behavior using network traffic analysis tools like Wireshark, autorun entries, and Process Explorer.

 ---